All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • BPC-157: 300 mcg subcutaneously, once daily.
 Purpose: gut health support (especially relevant for patients experiencing GI side effects from GLP-1 medications), systemic anti-inflammatory effect.

 • MOTS-c (if indicated by labs): 10 mg subcutaneously, 3 times per week.
 Purpose: metabolic flexibility, insulin sensitivity.
-Most relevant for patients with elevated HOMA-IR or fasting insulin above 10 uIU/mL despite GLP-1 medication.
+Most relevant for patients with improved HOMA-IR or fasting insulin above 10 uIU/mL despite GLP-1 medication.

-Phase 4: Optimization (Weeks 12+)
+Phase 4: Improvement (Weeks 12+)

 By week 12, you have data from multiple lab draws, body composition trends, and strength metrics.
 This phase is about fine-tuning: